Estimation of service value parameters for a queue with unobserved balking: Iterative price optimization algorithm

-For \(k_{i+1}^{min}=2k_i+1\) function we can see a clear correlation between the price and the distribution of the final price.
-Both, the mean error of the final price and the std of the error decrease as the initial price grows.
-However, this correlation is less clear for \(k_{i+1}^{min}=2k_i\) function.
-Though, overall, a higher initial price leads to faster convergence.
-The same is true for a higher \(k_{1}^{min}\).
-Higher \(k_{1}^{min}\) clearly correlates with better results for \(k_{i+1}^{min}=2k_i+1\) function, however not so obvious for \(k_{i+1}^{min}=2k_i\) function and correct only for high prices.
-The change of function from \(k_{i+1}^{min}=2k_i+1\) to \(k_{i+1}^{min}=2k_i\) will always improve the convergence rate.
-The result of better convergence can be seen in higher revenue which is closer to the maximum (achieved with the optimal price).
+Figures \ref{fig:price_convergence} and \ref{fig:revenue_convergence} demonstrate convergence of price and revenue to the optimal values for different combinations of $p_1$ and $k_1$.
+Each point is one iteration, however, the \(x\) axis unit is the total number of used observations until the iteration (including).
+This allows us to compare the learning process of different combinations.
+The \(y\) axis of the figures represents the metric per iteration.
+For example, in Figure \ref{fig:price_convergence}, the first point of the combination \(\: p_1=15,\: k_1=100)\) is located on coordinates \((100, 15)\) which is the initialization point.
+The second point is \((300, 52)\) which means that \(k_2=200\) and \(p_2=52\).
+The \(y\) axis in Figure \ref{fig:revenue_convergence} is the fraction of maximum revenue, defined as \(\frac{\Pi(\hat{p}_i,\theta)}{\Pi(p,\theta)}\) where \(\hat{p}_i\) is the price estimated in iteration \(i-1\).

-Though, faster learning with a high \(p_1\) is achieved at the expense of the revenue gained during the learning period.
+From the summary table (\ref{tab1}) and convergence plots (Figures \ref{fig:price_convergence} and \ref{fig:revenue_convergence}) we can make a number of conclusions.
+On the one hand, higher initial price and higher $k_{1}$ (each of them separately) on average lead to faster convergence.
+On the other hand, faster learning with a high \(p_1\) is achieved at the expense of the revenue gained during the learning period.
 The higher the price, the lower the effective arrival rate, the more time required to gather the desired number of observations, and the higher the revenue loss.
 As a result, requiring more observations enhance this effect.
 The too-low price also leads to higher loss, though, the desired sample will be gathered in a short time, thus the total loss will be much smaller (the loss can be much higher if production cost is taken into account).
-This result disagrees with our previous analysis of revenue as a function of the price which didn't take the effect of the time required to gather the data into account.
+This result disagrees with our previous observation of revenue as a function of the price which didn't take the effect of the time required to gather the data into account.

 As a general guideline, we can conclude that as we expected, for faster convergence (in sample size terms) it is better to use more observations and high prices.
-However, if the too high price was chosen by chance, the losses will be very high.
+However, if too high price was chosen by chance, the lost revenue will be very high.
+This ref